 - Stipend — Stipends vary based on the needs of each associate.
 Associates can choose to be full time with Lydia’s House or to maintain outside employment, part time, in the community.

-If you have further questions, please contact email@example.com or call (513) 549-7752.
+If you have further questions or would like to visit Lydia’s House, please contact firstname.lastname@example.org or call (513) 549-7752.
 We are humbled that you are considering this beautiful and challenging life that we live together!